lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/capstone-projects/banking/README.md

+# Banking Project – Data and Artificial Intelligence

 Data Analyst Capstone Project

-Project 2: Banking

-Problem statement

-There is one dataset data that has 41 attributes.

-A statistical model needs to be created to predict the potential demand in dollars amount of loan for each of the region in the USA.
-Also, there is a need to create a dashboard which would refresh periodically post data retrieval from the agencies.

-You are required to determine and examine factors that affect the ratio of vehicle loan defaulters.
-Also, use the findings to create a model to predict the potential defaulters.

-Financial institutions incur significant losses due to the default of vehicle loans.
-This has led to the tightening up of vehicle loan underwriting and increased the vehicle loan rejection rates.
-The need for a better credit risk scoring model among these institutions also gets created.
-This warrants a study to estimate the determinants of vehicle loan default.

-Variable Descriptions

-UniqueID: Identifier for customers
-loan_default: Payment default in the first EMI on due date
-disbursed_amount: Amount of loan disbursed
-asset_cost: Cost of the asset
-ltv: Expresses the ratio of a loan to the value of the asset
-branch_id: Branch where the loan was disbursed
-supplier_id: Vehicle dealer where the loan was disbursed
-manufacturer_id: Vehicle manufacturer (Hero Honda, TVS, etc.)
-Current_pincode: Current pincode of the customer Date.of.Birth: Date of birth of the customer Employment.Type: Employment type of the customer (Salaried/Self Employed)
-DisbursalDate: Date of disbursement
-State_ID: State of disbursement
-Employee_code_ID: Employee of the organization who logged the disbursement
-MobileNo_Avl_Flag: If mobile no. was shared by the customer then, flagged as 1
-Aadhar_flag: If Aadhar was shared by the customer then, flagged as 1
-PAN_flag: If PAN was shared by the customer then, flagged as 1
-VoterID_flag: If voter ID was shared by the customer then, flagged as 1
-Driving_flag: If DL was shared by the customer then, flagged as 1
-Passport_flag: If passport was shared by the customer then, flagged as 1 PERFORM_CNS.SCORE: Bureau score PERFORM_CNS.SCORE.DESCRIPTION: Bureau score description PRI.NO.OF.ACCTS: Count of total loans taken by the customer at the time of disbursement PRI.ACTIVE.ACCTS: Count of active loans taken by the customer at the time of disbursement PRI.OVERDUE.ACCTS: No. of accounts the customer has defaulted on at the time of disbursement PRI.CURRENT.BALANCE: Total principal outstanding amount of the active loans at the time of disbursement PRI.SANCTIONED.AMOUNT: Total amount sanctioned for all the loans at the time of disbursement PRI.DISBURSED.AMOUNT: Total amount disbursed for all the loans at the time of disbursement SEC.NO.OF.ACCTS: Count of total loans taken by the customer at the time of disbursement SEC.ACTIVE.ACCTS: Count of active loans taken by the customer at the time of disbursement SEC.OVERDUE.ACCTS: Count of default accounts at the time of disbursement SEC.CURRENT.BALANCE: Total principal outstanding amount of the active loans at the time of disbursement SEC.SANCTIONED.AMOUNT: Total amount sanctioned for all the loans at the time of disbursement SEC.DISBURSED.AMOUNT: Total amount disbursed for all the loans at the time of disbursement PRIMARY.INSTAL.AMT: EMI amount of the primary loan SEC.INSTAL.AMT: EMI amount of the secondary loan NEW.ACCTS.IN.LAST.SIX.MONTHS: New loans taken by the customer in last 6 months before disbursement DELINQUENT.ACCTS.IN.LAST.SIX.MONTHS: Loans defaulted in the last 6 months AVERAGE.ACCT.AGE: Average loan tenure CREDIT.HISTORY.LENGTH: Time since first loan NO.OF_INQUIRIES: Enquiries done by the customer for loans
+Simplilearn | Indian Institute of Technology, Kanpur

+## Overview
+Banking institutions face numerous challenges related to customer retention, fraud detection, and loan default prediction.
+This project involves analyzing a banking dataset to identify key factors influencing customer behavior and to develop predictive models for various banking objectives.

+The dataset includes multiple attributes related to customer demographics, transaction history, and account information.
+The goal is to clean and explore the data, uncover actionable insights, build predictive models
 ---

-Project Task: Week 1

-1. Perform preliminary data inspection and report the findings as the structure of the data, missing values, duplicates, etc.
-2. Variable names in the data may not be in accordance with the identifier naming in Python so, change the variable names accordingly.
-3. The presented data might also contain some missing values therefore, exploration will also lead to devising strategies to fill in the missing values while exploring the data.
-4. Provide the statistical description of the quantitative data variables.
-5. Explain how the target variable is distributed overall.
-6. Study the distribution of the target variable across various categories like branch, city, state, supplier, manufacturer, etc.
-7. What are the different employment types given in the data?
-Can a strategy be developed to fill in the missing values (if any)?
-Use pie charts to express the different types of employment that define the defaulters and non-defaulters.
-8. Has age got anything to do with defaulting?
-What is the distribution of age with respect to the defaulters and non-defaulters?
-9. What type of ID was presented by most of the customers for proof?
+## Problem Statement
+Identify and examine the factors that significantly influence key banking outcomes (such as customer churn, fraud, or loan default), and build models to predict these outcomes.

 ---

-Project Task: Week 2

-1. Study the credit bureau score distribution.
-Compare the distribution for defaulters vs. non-defaulters.
-2. Explore the primary and secondary account details.
-Is the information in some way related to the loan default probability?
-3. Is there a difference between the sanctioned and disbursed amount of primary and secondary loans?
-Study the difference by providing appropriate statistics and graphs.
-4. Do customers who make higher number of enquiries end up being higher risk candidates?
-5. Is credit history (new loans in last six months, loans defaulted in last six months, time since first loan, etc.) a significant factor in estimating probability of loan defaulters?
-6. Perform logistic regression modeling, predict the outcome for the test data, and validate the results using the confusion matrix.
+## Dataset Information

+Snapshot (attributes)

+- `UniqueID` – Unique identifier for customers
+- `loan_default` – Payment default in the first EMI on due date
+- `disbursed_amount` – Amount of loan disbursed
+- `asset_cost` – Cost of the asset
+- `ltv` – Loan-to-value ratio of the asset
+- `branch_id` – Branch where the loan was disbursed
+- `supplier_id` – Vehicle dealer
+- `manufacturer_id` – Vehicle manufacturer (e.g., Hero Honda, TVS, etc.)
+- `Current_pincode_ID` – Customer’s current pincode
+- `Date.of.Birth` – Date of birth of the customer
+- `Employment.Type` – Employment type (Salaried / Self-Employed)
+- `DisbursalDate` – Date of loan disbursement
+- `State_ID` – State of disbursement
+- `Employee_code_ID` – Employee who logged the disbursement
+- `MobileNo_Avl_Flag` – Mobile number available (1 = yes)
+- `Aadhar_flag` – Aadhar available (1 = yes)
+- `PAN_flag` – PAN available (1 = yes)
+- `VoterID_flag` – Voter ID available (1 = yes)
+- `Driving_flag` – Driving license available (1 = yes)
+- `Passport_flag` – Passport available (1 = yes)
+- `PERFORM_CNS.SCORE` – Bureau score
+- `PERFORM_CNS.SCORE.DESCRIPTION` – Bureau score description
+- `PRI.NO.OF.ACCTS` – Total number of primary loans at the time of disbursement
+- `PRI.ACTIVE.ACCTS` – Active primary loans at disbursement
+- `PRI.OVERDUE.ACCTS` – Defaulted primary accounts at disbursement
+- `PRI.CURRENT.BALANCE` – Principal outstanding amount for primary accounts
+- `PRI.SANCTIONED.AMOUNT` – Sanctioned loan amount for primary accounts
+- `PRI.DISBURSED.AMOUNT` – Disbursed loan amount for primary accounts
+- `SEC.NO.OF.ACCTS` – Total number of secondary loans at the time of disbursement
+- `SEC.ACTIVE.ACCTS` – Active secondary loans
+- `SEC.OVERDUE.ACCTS` – Defaulted secondary loans
+- `SEC.CURRENT.BALANCE` – Outstanding balance of secondary loans
+- `SEC.SANCTIONED.AMOUNT` – Sanctioned secondary loan amount
+- `SEC.DISBURSED.AMOUNT` – Disbursed secondary loan amount
+- `PRIMARY.INSTAL.AMT` – EMI amount of the primary loan
+- `SEC.INSTAL.AMT` – EMI amount of the secondary loan
+- `NEW.ACCTS.IN.LAST.SIX.MONTHS` – New loans in the last 6 months
+- `DELINQUENT.ACCTS.IN.LAST.SIX.MONTHS` – Defaults in the last 6 months
+- `AVERAGE.ACCT.AGE` – Average loan tenure
+- `CREDIT.HISTORY.LENGTH` – Time since first loan
+- `NO.OF_INQUIRIES` – Number of loan queries made by the customer
+- `customer_id` – Unique identifier for each customer
+- `age` – Age of the customer
+- `gender` – Gender of the customer
+- `account_balance` – Current balance in customer’s account
+- `num_of_products` – Number of banking products held
+- `credit_score` – Customer’s credit score
+- `is_active_member` – Whether the customer is an active member (1 = yes; 0 = no)
+- `estimated_salary` – Estimated annual salary
+- `tenure` – Number of years with the bank
+- `has_cr_card` – Whether the customer has a credit card (1 = yes; 0 = no)
+- `geography` – Customer’s location/region
+- `churn` – Whether the customer left the bank (1 = yes; 0 = no)
+- `fraud_reported` – Whether the account was flagged for fraud (1 = yes; 0 = no)

 ---

-Thank You
+## Project Tasks

+### Week 1 — Data Understanding & Exploratory Data Analysis (EDA)
+1. Import and inspect the data:
+   - Check data structure, types, and initial samples.
+   - Identify missing values and duplicates.
+2. Data cleaning:
+   - Remove duplicates (if any).
+   - Treat missing values using an appropriate strategy (imputation, removal, or domain-specific decisions).
+3. Preliminary statistics:
+   - Generate summary statistics (mean, median, std, quartiles).
+   - Explore measures of central tendency and spread.
+4. EDA (visual and statistical):
+   - Identify categorical variables and visualize them (count plots, bar charts).
+   - Study the distribution of churn, loan default, and fraud across different ages and geographies.
+   - Analyze account balance and credit score distributions and their relationship with churn/default.
+   - Study gender and tenure distributions and their relationship with key outcomes.

+### Week 2 — Advanced EDA & Modeling
+1. Analyze relationships:
+   - Describe the relationship between credit score and churn/loan default.
+   - Examine how the number of products held influences customer churn.
+   - Investigate the impact of account activity and credit card ownership on key outcomes.
+   - Use pair plots (or equivalent) to visualize relationships among variables.
+2. Modeling:
+   - Train logistic regression (and/or other relevant models) to predict churn, loan default, or fraud.
+   - Evaluate model performance on a test set; present a confusion matrix and relevant metrics (accuracy, precision, recall, F1-score).

+---